-Examination of documentation, files, and records was directed and specific. when possible, the audit team requested to see specific documents related to an individual or event.
-Whenever possible, documents where examined at random chosen in relation to individuals selected from the inmate or staff rosters.
+Examination of documentation, files, and records was directed and specific.
+When possible, the audit team requested to see specific documents related to an individual or event.
+Whenever possible, documents were examined at random chosen in relation to individuals selected from the inmate or staff rosters.
 In some cases the Agency supplied electronic documentation that covered large groups of individuals that could be sorted and searched in a spreadsheet.
-Regarding the investigations at FLCI the audit team was given a summary of the twenty-six investigations initiated between October 4, 2016 and October 2, 2017.
-These cases included six inmate-on-inmate sexual abuse cases; none of which required a forensic examination.
-There were twelve inmate-on-inmate harassment/misconduct cases and eight staff on inmate harassment/misconduct case.
-As of the end of the onsite portion of the audit one case had been substantiated, ten cases were unsubstantiated, nine cases were unfounded and six cases were ongoing.
+Regarding the investigations at CCI the audit team was given a summary initiated between January 1, 2017 and May 4, 2018.
+The audit limited its review of specific reports to those initiated between May 1, 2017 and May 4, 2018.
+The audit team was concerned by the lack of official reports available at CCI when compared to the number of complaints.
+Further discussion of this will be included along with the review of the individual standards related to investigations.
+The agency head designee, Deputy Secretary Cathy Jess, was interviewed by telephone on Friday, May 18th.
+The audit team had previously interviewed Deputy Secretary Jess in May of 2017.
+The audit team confirmed that Deputy Secretary Jess was still the designee and that the previous audit interview remained relevant.
+Our discussion concentrated on new issues and developments over the past year.

 With few exceptions, the audit team found the staff and the inmate population cooperative and responsive throughout the process.
 The reader should note that examination of each standard has been documented in a repeating format.
 Each standard appears by its number and letter indicator, followed by a policy review.
 Next is a synopsis of the relevant observations, document reviews, and interviews.
-Finally, there is a indication of the finding for the entire numerical standard with a summary of the reasons for the determination.

-The auditor team conducted the following number of staff interviews during the onsite phase of the audit:
+Finally, there is an indication of the finding for the entire numerical standard with a summary of the reasons for the determination.
+The audit team conducted the following number of staff interviews during the onsite phase of the audit:

-Random Staff (Total) = 10 Specialized Staff & Management Staff = 21 Total Staff Interviewed = 31
+Random Staff (Total) = 12 Specialized Staff & Management Staff = 18 Total Staff Interviewed = 30